iamsaisamhithreddy/tradingbot/README.md

 # Trading Bot

-This repository is created for binary trading in 5 minutes time frame, this has many advanced features with web panels.
+This repository is created for binary trading bot in 5 minutes time frame, this has many advanced features with web panels.

-This requires "TRADINGVIEW API" so which we can get trail for 30 days.
+This requires "TRADINGVIEW PLAN" so which we can get trail for 30 days.

-Run the specific pinescipt when an alert triggers it send POST request as JSON.
+Run the pinescipt Provided when an alert triggers it send POST request as JSON.

+I'm working on improving this bot, open to collaborations.
+Currently it works in FOREX currency pairs. looking forward to expand to Crypto and Stock markets.

 ## Features
-- Sends alerts directly to your telegram account.
+- Sends alerts directly to your telegram account .
 - Admin panel with advanced features like :
   	- Add News data
   	- Send Broadcast mesaages to users